SirDaev/http-status-club/README.md

-# HTTP Status Code Tester
+# HTTP Status Club
+## Where status is all that matters.